Bastardkb/Charybdis/files/mods/readme.md

 ## AA Battery Holder

-Adds AA battery (14500 3.7v Li-Ion battery) holders to the Charybdis.
-This will increase the battery capacity usable for Charybdis to 2500-3800mAh.
+Add AA battery (14500 3.7v Li-Ion battery) holders to the Charybdis.
+Increases the battery capacity usable for Charybdis to 2500-3800mAh.
 [AA Battery Holder](./aa_3.7v_battery_holder/) contains files for the right and left cases for the "Mini" and "Nano" versions of Charybdis.

 ![](./aa_3.7v_battery_holder/images/cmini_top_closed_battery.jpg)